facebookarchive/libphenom/README.markdown

 ## Contributing

-If you're thinking of hacking on Phenom we'd love to hear from you!
+If you're thinking of hacking on libPhenom we'd love to hear from you!
 Feel free to use the Github issue tracker and pull requests to discuss and submit code changes.